christophstrasen/PromiseKeeper/docs/PromiseKeeper_v2vision.md

 ### Situation Stream

-A stream (or event source) produced by a registered situation map, emitting situation candidates for a single promise.
+A stream (or event source) produced by a registered situation definition, emitting situation candidates for a single promise.
 It should be high-quality and specific (already filtered to “only things that match and may be acted upon”).

 Situation streams are not persisted (they are live runtime objects).
-Only the *reference* to rebuild them is persisted (`situationMapId` + `situationArgs`).
+Only the *reference* to rebuild them is persisted (`situationKey` + `situationArgs`).

 PromiseKeeper should support these situationStream shapes (explicit adapters are preferred):